LuhanSheng/Revit_To_Database/README.md

 However, the second sub-project remains the same and should be working correctly.
 You can try to run the second project as their basic structure is almost the same, the difference is that the second sub-project has several more steps that will not directly store the data we get but will do some more computations and then store it as we mentioned(so it is more complicated than the first one and I think you will probably get some inspiration).

+If you still would like to run the first sub-project, please let me know.

 --------------------------------------------------------------------------------------
 Revit secondary development project.
 Using Revit Files to Identify the Location of Fire Danger and Escape Routes.